nmccarty/asuran/README.md

 -	Support for compression

-	Asuran lets you chose between no compression, ZStd, LZMA, or LZ4 compression for your repository, allowing you to choose your time/space trade off
+	Asuran lets you chose between no compression, ZStd, LZMA, or LZ4 compression for your repository, allowing you to choose your time/space trade off.

 Comparison with Rdedup
 ----------------------

 -	Built in directory traversal

 	Asuran will traverse a directory and store its structure automatically.
-No need to perform an extra step and decrease deduplication by creating a tarball beforehand
+No need to perform an extra step and decrease deduplication by creating a tarball beforehand.

 -	Multiple backend support